alexmascension/resume/README.md

 * `schema.json`: it is the schema that the JSON follows (types, etc).
 * `sample.resume.json`: it is a sample resume with all `schema.json` fields filled.
 * `resume.json`: it is my resume.
 Some of the fields will not be completed.
-* `resume-ES.json`: it is my resume, but translated to Spanish.